International Business Machines Stock Analysis (NYSE:IBM)

 Should you buy IBM stock?

-- International Business Machines generates a high return on invested capital of 15.2%.
+- International Business Machines's return on invested capital of 13.9% is good.

 Should you sell IBM stock?